Rezum Procedure for Treatment of BPH at New York Urology Specialists

 How Effective is REZUM?

-After REZUM procedure, men can expect to have less urinary frequency, urgency and urge incontinence symptoms.
+After REZUM procedure, men can expect to experience less urinary frequency, urgency and urge incontinence symptoms.
 Many men also experience fewer trips to the bathroom at night which allows them to get better rest.

-What is Rezum Procedure for Enlarged Prostate
+the What is Rezum Procedure for Enlarged Prostate

-Rezum is an innovative procedure that has proven to be very effective in treatment of men with enlarged prostate.
+Rezum is an innovative procedure that has proven to be very effective in the treatment of men with enlarged prostate.
 Rezum procedure can help men with frequent urination, urinary urgency and slow urine stream to improve their symptoms.
 Rezum may also help men who need to wake up at night to urinate to pee less often.

 How is Rezum Procedure Performed?